FriendsOfMDT/PSD/Documentation/PowerShell Deployment - IIS Configuration Guide.md

 ## Introduction:

-In order to support OS deployments via HTTPS a series of configuration items must be completed.
+In order to enable OS deployments via HTTPS a series of configuration items must be completed.
 This document highlights and outlines the settings and steps known to work with PSD including steps for the server side logging feature (available in PSD version 0.2.2.8 and later).

 > NOTE: Your security team and environment may require additional settings or lock down.